Efratror/Processing-JRE/README.md

 # Processing Java Runtime Environment (JRE)
 A JRE is what makes java programs run.
-As processing is a java bast application it needs a JRE our the full java development kit(JDK) to execute.
+As processing is a java based application it needs a JRE our the full java development kit(JDK) to execute.
 One advantage of a JRE is its smaller size (40-50 mb) also JRE's can be custom tailored to include all libraries needed to run an application.

 These JRE's are currently build for Processing 4.0b8 and use Openjdk-17.0.2.